Mark-MDO47/expts_grove_vision_ai_v2/README.md

 ### Installing Seeed_Arduino_SSCMA Communication Library into Arduino IDE
 [Top](#expts_grove_vision_ai_v2 "Top")<br>
-Be aware that there are two things named Seeed SenseCraft Model Assistant and referred to as SSCMA
+Be aware that there are three things named Seeed SenseCraft Model Assistant and referred to as SSCMA
 1. https://github.com/Seeed-Studio/Seeed_Arduino_SSCMA - Seeed_Arduino_SSCMA - a library for use in Arduino IDE to assist in communicating with AI models running on a different hardware module
+1. https://github.com/Seeed-Studio/SSCMA-Micro - SSCMA-Micro - a cross-platform machine learning inference framework - implements digital image processing, neural network inferencing, AT command interaction, and more
 1. https://wiki.seeedstudio.com/ModelAssistant_Introduce_Overview - Seeed SenseCraft (AI) Model Assistant - an open-source project focused on embedded AI including tools and a model zoo

 I will use the Seeed_Arduino_SSCMA library to communicate with the Grove Vision-AI V2.